Broad Green railway station

 Broad Green railway station is a railway station serving the Broadgreen district of Liverpool, England, 3+1/2 mi east of Liverpool Lime Street.
-Established in 1830, it is the world's oldest actively operating railway station.
-Electrically powered trains have been operating through the station since March 2015, using Class 319 EMUs.
+Established in 1830, it is one of the world's oldest actively operating railway stations.

 History

-The oldest passenger station in the world was Crown Street railway station on the Liverpool and Manchester passenger railway opening on 17 September 1830.
+The oldest passenger terminus station in the world was Crown Street railway station on the Liverpool and Manchester passenger railway opening on 17 September 1830.
 The trains set out on the first day at the Liverpool end.
 The second station on the line was the original Edge Hill railway station, the third was Broad Green station.
 In 1836 Crown Street station was demolished and Edge Hill decommissioned.
 A new Edge Hill station opened to the north of the original station in the grounds of the Edge Hill junction.
 This leaves Broad Green station as the oldest used railway station in the world.
 The current station buildings are not original, dating from 1972.

 About 110 yd to the east of the station the abandoned North Liverpool Extension Line passes under the lines, which is currently part of the Trans Pennine Trail.